 01 of 05

-Instead of purchasing a traditional changing table, why not opt for a low, sturdy dresser and convert it into a temporary changing station?
+Instead of purchasing a traditional changing table, ppt for a low, sturdy dresser and convert it into a temporary changing station.
 Choose a padded changing mat with raised sides, and secure it to the top.
 Pair with a set of pretty wicker baskets or fabric bins for storing diapers and other necessities, and you’ll have everything you’ll need at arm’s reach.
 You’ll benefit from the extra storage a dresser provides and get far more use out of your purchase in the long run.

 02 of 05

-Working with an exceptionally small space?
-A built-in, fold-out changing table may be exactly what you’re looking for.
+A built-in, fold-out changing table may be exactly what you’re looking for when you are working with an exceptionally small space.
 These clever creations fold out of the wall to provide a sturdy changing surface that can be easily tucked away when not in use.
 They also allow you to capitalize on otherwise unusable space, such as the wall behind the door.

-While it’s possible to purchase a wall-mounted model, you can actually build your own fold-out table by following simple online instructions.
+While it’s possible to purchase a wall-mounted model, you can build your own fold-out table by following simple online instructions, such as those from the DIY Network.
 Since the homemade model is actually built into the wall, it takes up less space.
 You can even convert it into a kid-friendly, fold-down workstation in the future.

 03 of 05